 History of St. Raphaela Center

-In January 1957, the William S. Scull family sold their thirty-room mansion on Coopertown Road in Haverford, Pennsylvania to the Handmaids of the Sacred Heart of Jesus.
+In January 1957, the Leone and Angeloni families, joint owners, sold their thirty-room mansion on Coopertown Road in Haverford, Pennsylvania to the Handmaids of the Sacred Heart of Jesus.
 This acquisition was the realization of a long-awaited dream to open the Blessed Raphaela Mary Retreat House.

 The foundress of the Handmaids, St. Raphaela Mary, knew that in Jesus Christ, the deepest and ultimate meaning of human life can be found, as well as the drive to build a world that is more just and caring.
 She knew that providing prayer space for people would be a means to reestablish that peace and reconciliation which Christ brought us.